 SECTION 5.
 The Directors hereinafter specified shall have the powers and duties herein set forth and such additional powers and duties as may be delegated to them by the President or the Board of Directors:

-1. The Director of Social Activity shall be Chairman of the Social Committee, which arranges, promotes and coordinates social activities of the Society except in those instances where the President or the Board of Directors shall have made other specific provisions.
+A. The Director of Social Activities shall be Chairman of the Social Committee, which arranges, promotes and coordinates social activities, projects and events designed to advance the civic welfare of the Society, of its members, and of the community.

-5. The Director of Publications shall have charge of all publicity and publications of the Society.
+C. The Director of Publications shall have charge of all publicity and publications of the Society.

-SECTION 6.
+SECTION 7.
 Each Director shall recommend to the President the appointment of such committees to act under his control as are necessary for the fulfillment of his duties.

-SECTION 1.
 The President with the approval of the Board of Directors shall appoint the following standing committees:

 RECALL OF OFFICERS AND DIRECTORS

 Any officer or director may be recalled and removed from office by the affirmative vote of the majority of the members in good standing present at any regular or special meeting of the Society on the recommendation of the Board of Directors, provided that notice of the contemplated action shall have been given to all members at least fourteen days before the prospective action.